-The Company leases office and laboratory space in Monrovia, CA under a lease that continues through June 2020, with an option to renew for an additional five years.
+The Company leases office and laboratory space in Monrovia, CA under a lease that expires September 30, 2020; the original lease was a 66-month lease that expired June 2020.
 In April 2020, the Company entered into an amendment to the lease to extend the term of the lease under the original terms through September 2020.
-In July 2017, the Company entered into an amended lease agreement for additional space in the same building with a lease that continues through September 2022, also with an option to renew for an additional five years.
-The Company assesses that it is likely to exercise both options of the lease term extensions.
+In July 2017, the Company entered into a lease agreement for additional space in the same building with a lease that continues through September 2022, with an option to renew for an additional five years.
+The Company assesses that it is likely to exercise the option of the lease term extension.

-The Company also leases office space in San Diego, CA through July 2020 which includes an option to renew for an additional five years.
-The Company assesses that it is unlikely to exercise the option to extend this lease.
+The Company also leases office space in San Diego, CA that expired July 2020.
+The lease includes an option to renew for an additional five years and the Company did not exercise the option to extend this lease.